christopherhem/team-table/journals/louise.md

+## 10/28/2022

+* got the cover swaps working and formatted the js files and python files

+Everything is done!
+Pass me please!

+## 10/27/2022

+* finally got the swap functionality working!!

+I finally got it workig at around 8:00 tonight.
+Now I have to do the same thing for cover swaps tomorrow but that should go well since I know how to get it working now

+## 10/26/2022

+* today I worked on trying to get the swap functionality working on the frontend

+Today felt like a huge bust.
+I have been trying to get the swap functionality working but I am hitting a blocker with so many things to get it running. just a rough day.

 ## 10/25/2022

 * today I worked ont he edit and delete functionality for the events and got the team dashboard almost finished